ROCm/clARMOR/README.md

 To run pylint against all of the Python files, execute:

     make pylint

+clARMOR can also be built in debug mode to help find problems in the detector itself by running:

+    DEBUG=1 make

 Finally, to clean up any builds and remove any temporary files, run: